danielabar/meblog/src/markdown/displaying-file-names-for-multi-file-inputs-with-stimulus.md

   - "Understanding ActiveRecord Dependent Options"
 ---

 When you add a multi-file upload to a Rails form with Active Storage's `has_many_attached`, the browser's native file input shows something like "3 files" instead of listing the actual file names.
 This isn't a Rails limitation, it's how `<input type="file" multiple>` works in every browser.
 In this post, we'll build a small [Stimulus](https://stimulus.hotwired.dev) controller that reads the selected files and displays each name, giving users clear confirmation of what they picked.
-If you're new to Stimulus, the [official handbook](https://stimulus.hotwired.dev/handbook/introduction) is a good starting point — this post assumes basic familiarity.
+If you're new to Stimulus, the [official handbook](https://stimulus.hotwired.dev/handbook/introduction) is a good starting point, as this post assumes basic familiarity.

 ## Understanding the Browser Behavior